paulvt/hued/README.md

 ## Features

-* Supports individual lights and groups known to the bridge
+* Controls individual lights, sets of lights and groups known to the bridge
+* Uses scenes for bundling a specific set of events
-* Multiple rules with multiple conditions and multiple events or a scene
+* Supports multiple rules with multiple conditions for executing certain events or activating a certain scene
-* Scenes for reusing a specific set of events
+* Supports rule prioritization
+* Has an addiotional command-line tool for light manipulation

 ## Requirements